shawnhee/godamlahHackathon/README.md

 How does it work?
 1. Upload interviewee's cv file
 2. Enter company's job description
-3. Hang on tight, the system will generate a report.
+3. sit back, relax, the system will generate a report.
 You may download the report for reference.

 Happy matching!